twl8n/machine/README.md

 argument which is a function that runs when the if- is true.
 This allows if- to do more work without switching to another state.

+version 5: Attempt to standard nomenclature.

-version 5: Revert to 3 columns for each element of a state (each edge?).
-The first column is ONLY a boolean expression based on app-state.
-The second column is a side-effecty function (or nil), and the third columnn is a new state (or nil).
+Revert to 3 columns for transition values.
+The first column is a keyword that returns a boolean from app-state.
+The second column is a side-effecty function (or nil), and the third columnn is the next named transition (or nil).

+The state transition table is `machine.state/table`.
+Keys in the table are named transition nodes.

+The "state" of the system is a hash map atom `machine.state/app-state` consisting of keys and boolean values.
+Input events are mapped to boolean state values.
+Input might also determine the transition table starting node.

+Transition conditionals are individual keys from app-state.
+When the conditional is true, the dispatch function runs, and the machine transitions to the named node.
+False conditionals fall through, as do true conditionals with nil next node values.
+The machine halts when there are no remaining conditionals.

+Dispatch functions may be nil.
+Next node may be nil.

-This design allows running the tests for the purpose of proving the machine, while not having to run the side effect producing functions.
+This design simplifies running tests for the purpose of proving the machine, while not having to run the side effect producing functions.

+Change `traverse` to take app-state as an argument, so that app-state is locally scoped because that's a good idea.
+Make it a rule that the in-scope app-state is not modified by the state machine and side-effecty functions.
+Global state can only go into effect after the machine halts.
+Side effects and inputs change the state that will be seen by the next run of the state machine.

 #### usage